zhaolingshan/tp/docs/UserGuide.md

 *   `progress ddp`

 <div markdown="span" class="alert alert-primary">
 :bulb: ddp here refers to NUS’s Double Degree Programme.
+Include it if you are in a ddp.
 </div>

 To calculate the CAP required to achieve your goal: